ArkTechMC/SongsOfWar/README.md

 This is a mod to add elements from [Songs of War Animation](https://youtu.be/Uc7YMW3AKpg?t=1152).

+~~Put me into the washing machine like the logo if you meet any bugs.~~

 ## Credit

 **Squared Media (Black Plasma Studio)**: Animation author and assets.